REVIEW: Detective Pikachu

 Detective Pikachu is a film about a cowardly 20 something named Tim Goodman who is forced to visit a cyberpunk metropolis after his absentee father is killed during a high-speed chase.
 While dealing with this tragedy, Tim meets a talking Pikachu that only he can understand, and starts to realize that his father might actually be alive!
 Now he must solve the convoluted mystery of his dad’s fake death, navigate the seedy underbelly of Ryme city, and forge an unlikely friendship with a small electric rat thing.

-In short: this movie is wicked cool.
+This movie is wicked cool.

 The soundtrack takes inspiration from iconic game boy tunes but brings in an orchestra to hit emotional scenes home, the visuals use every color of the rainbow but still come across as cohesive and interesting, and it’s humor has a personality we don’t often see in movies aimed at kids: a little dark, a little corny, and super-duper fun.